 Generic name: hepatitis B pediatric vaccine [ HEP-a-TYE-tis-B-pee-dee-AT-rik-VAX-een ]

-Brand Name: Engerix-B Pediatric, Recombivax HB Pediatric/Adolescent, Recombivax HB
+Brand names: Engerix-B Pediatric, Recombivax HB Pediatric/Adolescent, Recombivax HB

 Hepatitis B is a serious disease caused by a virus.
 Hepatitis B causes inflammation of the liver, vomiting, and jaundice (yellowing of the skin or eyes).
 Hepatitis can lead to liver cancer, cirrhosis, or death.

-The hepatitis B vaccine is used to help prevent this disease in children and teenagers.
+The hepatitis B pediatric vaccine is used to help prevent this disease in children and teenagers.

 If your child has any of these other conditions, this vaccine may need to be postponed or not given at all:

 kidney disease (or if the child is on dialysis);